Okay, not never — but close.

 I’ve recently discovered an amazing company that’s already creating massive disruption in one of the most entrenched industries in the world: healthcare.
 I’ve already made the change, and think that just about everyone is going to do the same over the next few years.

-The company is called SteadyMD, and it’s going to completely redefine the way people interact with their Primary Care Physicians—by bringing the process online.
 This allows convenience (allowing for greater compliance) and streamlining the process for both doctor and patient.

 From there, my doctor can efficiently and effectively direct my care: without ever walking into the office, I can be diagnosed and have medication prescribed, be referred to a specialist, or just told to stop being a baby and rub some dirt on it.
 My PCP can also order blood work or the like.